 And vice versa for my wife.
 We could say the same things to each other on different days.
 And most days, it’s like, whatever.
-And some days, it’s one of the worst thing you could have said, and those ones frustrate me because it’s like, how did we get there?
+And some days, it’s one of the worst things you could have said, and those frustrate me because it’s like, how did we get there?

 Bill Gasiamis 34:07

 And in three or four days, why was it so bad, but I can’t remember what started the argument?
 I mean, it’s so silly.
-And today, I could honestly only remember maybe sort of a handful of things that were serious enough that I can remember I actually was angry for a reason it was valid.
+And today, I could honestly only remember maybe sort of a handful of things that were serious enough that I can remember I was angry for a valid reason.